Top 10 African Animals

 Baboon

 Baboons are African and Arabian Old World monkeys belonging to the genus Papio, part of the subfamily Cercopithecinae.
-There are five extant species, and they are known for their distinctive social structures and adaptability to various environments.
-Baboons are primarily terrestrial and are found in... read more
+Six extant species are generally recognized, and they are known for their distinctive social structures and adaptability to various environments.
+Baboons are primarily terrestrial and... read more

 Baboons are like humans.
 They act like us.